SvetlanaMinakova/espamAI/README.md

 Bugs/Questions
 --------------
-In case of bugs/questions, please contact [Todor Stefanov](mailto:stefanov@liacs.nl)
+In case of bugs/questions, please contact the ESPAM team (mailto:csartem@liacs.nl) with a short decription.
+The decription should include:

+        1. Output by the framework and expected ouput
+        2. C code for application specification
+        3. Corresponding platform and mapping specification